 Amortization.
-You can amortize qualifying forestation and reforestation costs over an 84-month period.
+You can amortize qualifying forestation and reforestation costs over 84 months.
 You can also amortize certain business startup costs over a period of at least 60 months.
-For more details, see Pub.
-535. For amortization that begins in 1999, you must complete and attach Form 4562.
+For details, see Pub.
+535. For amortization that begins in 2001, you must complete and attach Form 4562.

 At-Risk Loss Deduction.
-Any loss from this activity that was not allowed as a deduction last year because of the at-risk rules is treated as a deduction allocable to this activity in 1999.
+Any loss from this activity that was not allowed as a deduction last year because of the at-risk rules is treated as a deduction allocable to this activity in 2001.

 Bad Debts.
-See the instructions for Schedule C (Form 1040), line 9, on page C-3.
+See the instructions for Schedule C, line 9, on page C-3.